lxr4m/ARCH-LVM-LUKS-SB/README.md

 ```sh
 sudo cryptsetup luksHeaderBackup /dev/nvme1n0p3 --header-backup-file /path/to/backup_header_file/luks-header-backup-$(date -I)
 ```
+- Replace _/dev/nvme1n0p3_ with your encrypted LUKS partition path if different
 - Replace _/path/to/backup_header_file/_ with the actual directory where you want to save the backup file
 - `$(date -I)` will append the current date in ISO format to the filename